alicelieutier/smoothScroll/README.md

     <script type="text/javascript" src="path/to/smoothscroll.min.js"></script>

-All your internal links will be tied to a smooth scroll.
+All your internal links with the `scroll` class will be tied to a smooth scroll.
 If you want to call a smooth scroll from your code, you can now use the API by calling:

 `window.smoothScroll(target, offset, duration, callback, context)`